pantheon-systems/documentation/source/content/guides/git/02-git-config.md

 ### View the Changes on Pantheon

-When the push command completes, Pantheon instantly deploys the changes to your development server:
+Pantheon instantly deploys the changes to your development server when the push command completes.

 ![Image of the Dev tab syncing with a recently pushed git commit](../../../images/dashboard/sync-code.png)

-Back to your site's **<span class="glyphicons glyphicons-wrench"></span> Dev** tab in Pantheon, click **Visit Development Site**, to see the changes made by your new code.
+Click your site's **<span class="glyphicons glyphicons-wrench"></span> Dev** tab > click **Visit Development Site** to see the changes made by your new code.

 ## Troubleshooting